Challenging Cycling Tour

 This intermediate tour begins with a circuitous ride along the Carpinteria Bluffs shortly before pedaling towards Casitas Pass, meandering past avocado and orange groves.
 This ride includes two short, but steep climbs up Casitas Pass, before descending into the beautiful Ojai Valley along the northern shore of Lake Casitas.
 Continue along rolling oak-laden grasslands into the town of Ojai along a dedicated Class 1 Bike Path.
 Tour includes lunch at a café in downtown Ojai.
 After lunch, a well-deserved descent to the Ventura Coastline awaits along Ojai Valley Bike Trail, connecting to the “Ralph Fertig Bike Path” along the Pacific Ocean towards Rincon Beach.
 Transfer available to/from area hotels.

 This intermediate route begins with an easy warm-up ride into Los Olivos before the first short climb on Foxen Canyon Road.
 There are two climbs, the second is a long circuitous road through a canopy of oak trees with views of the San Rafael Mountains at the summit.
 The descent follows the Sisquoc River Valley passing rangeland, expansive vineyards and the picturesque San Ramon Chapel built in 1875.
-The midway point is Rancho Sisquoc Winery, a secluded vineyard tucked away in the hillside and surrounded by walnut trees and grapevines.
-Enjoy our signature farm-to-table lunch with wine tasting to follow.
-After a leisurely respite, pedal back into town and then over Ballard Canyon to our store in Solvang.
+Farm-to-table vineyard lunch is at Zaca Mesa Winery, a secluded vineyard tucked away in the hillside and surrounded by walnut trees and grapevines.
+Lunch is followed by a tasting of Rhone varietal wines.
+After lunch, tackle two short but steep climbs before you pedal back into town and then over Ballard Canyon to our store in Solvang.
 Shuttle service available to transport purchased wine and/or tired riders for the return back.

 The Jalama Beach Ride is one of the most challenging daily tours including roughly 5000 ft of climbing over 75 miles.
 This route travels out Santa Rosa Rd onto Hwy 1 and continues to Jalama Rd which is windy and includes 3 significant climbs before reaching the remote Jalama Beach County Park.
 The Jalacino Grade is the steepest pitch covering over a mile before the long descent into the Jalama Valley.
 SAG vehicle is available.
 Shuttle back from the beach for those who prefer not to bike back after a delicious and renowned Jalama burger and/or healthier options lovingly prepared by our chef.